 Anthropology has failed to effectively engage in public policy. . . .
 It is not enough to critique the intended and unintended consequences of public policy; our response must be to harness our experiences and the expertise of the communities with which we work to address or even bypass these consequences.
 This includes participating in broad national networks and training in engaged public policy and even bringing our work and anthropological understandings into direct public service.

 Anthropology combines statistics and big-picture research with ethnography and detailed examination.
-Here are some anthropologists studying immigration.
+Here are some of the many anthropologists studying immigration in the United States:

 - Ruth Gomberg-Muñoz is a sociocultural anthropologist with research and teaching interests in political economy, migration, globalization, race/ethnicity/class, applied anthropology, and urban ethnography.
 Her research with Mexican immigrant workers in Chicago has explored how these workers negotiate perceptions of their labor as they struggle to attain autonomy, security, and dignity as undocumented immigrants in the United States.
 Her most recent book is Becoming Legal: Immigration Law and Mixed-Status Families (2016).

 Gomberg-Muñoz also wrote the 2012 Public Anthropology Year in Review: Actually, Rick, Florida Could Use a Few More Anthropologists.
 Gomberg-Muñoz references my Anthropology–Best Major to Change Your Life in her review article.
-Thanks!
+Many thanks!

 - Jason De León directs the Undocumented Migration Project (UMP), a long-term study of clandestine border crossing that uses a combination of ethnographic and archaeological approaches to understand this phenomenon in a variety of geographic contexts including the Sonoran Desert of Southern Arizona, Northern Mexican border towns, and the southern Mexico/Guatemala border.
 In 2013 Jason De León was named as a National Geographic Emerging Explorer.
-In 2015, Jason De León published this fieldwork as an award-winning book: The Land of Open Graves: Living and Dying on the Migrant Trail.
+In 2015, Jason De León published this fieldwork as an award-winning book: The Land of Open Graves.
 De León received a MacArthur Foundation Fellowship in 2017.

 - Josiah McC.
 Heyman has been studying border issues, immigration, and political economy for many years.
-He deftly navigates both theoretical and applied anthropology, and is involved with the Immigration Policy Center.
-He’s also a very nice and incredibly generous person–he helped me through my own fieldwork, thinking, and writing.
+He deftly navigates both theoretical and applied anthropology.
+He is also a very nice and incredibly generous person–he helped me through my own fieldwork, thinking, and writing.
 Heyman wrote a policy-oriented book published by the American Anthropological Association, Finding a Moral Heart for U.S. Immigration Policy.
 In 2008, Heyman revisited that book in Anthropology News, Tough Questions in the US Immigration Debate:

 Since writing the book, my own work has grown more closely connected with community-based organizations and coalitions advocating for human rights in the borderlands, including writing specific legislative language for border enforcement oversight and accountability and joining regional and national lobbying efforts.
 (2008:11)